 NUND 506.
 Leadership in Organizations and Systems.
 3 Units.

 This course introduces the student to organizational design and leadership.
 The focus is developing skills to effectively lead individuals and teams toward maximizing organizational effectiveness.
-Elements of this course will include: organization culture, systems, communication, innovation and change.
+Elements of this course will include: diversity, organization culture, systems, communication, innovation and change.